joshuadavidnelson/archived-post-status/readme.txt

 * Added language support for German, Spanish, French, Portuguese and Russian
 * Users with the `read_private_posts` capability can now view Archived content
 * The `aps_excluded_post_types` filter now works as expected on Edit screens
+* Automatically close comments and pings when content is archived
+* Allow mulitple post states to exist alongside Archived in edit screen

 Props [fjarrett](https://github.com/fjarrett)